Miho19/xv6fs/README.md

 ## Issues:

 ## Change list:
+* USB is mountable.
+The transfers are slow due to no caching of reads and instant flushing of writes.
 * Added in USB handler code, need to debug on Pi
 * Removed the `FILE *f` pointer in place for global structure containing the read/write sector functions.
 * Moved FUSE interface code into a seperate file to allow the merging of libusb code.
 * More unit tests added.
 Tests for libfuse will likely require scripting.